GautierBlandin/nx-personal-blog/apps/personal-blog/public/content/terraform-pulumi-sst-tradeoff-analysis.draft.md

 SST uses the Pulumi engine under the hood to manage and provision resources, and lets users write Pulumi code in addition to SST's constructs, enabling resources with no associated SST constructs to still be defined and deployed.

 ### Strengths

 - Opinionated, high-level APIs that dramatically reduce development effort for supported patterns.
 - Hot-reload for lambda functions provide a very fast feedback loop for serverless backend developers.

 ### Challenges

 - Exclusively supports Typescript as the language for infrastructure code.
-- Although extensible through Pulumi, SST constructs are narrowly focused on AWS serverless.
+- Although extensible through Pulumi code, SST constructs are narrowly focused on AWS serverless.
 - Relatively new and small, with limited documentation and community adoption.
 - SST has its own CLI and can't be connected to Pulumi Cloud.
-While SST offers their own monitoring solution (the SST Console), it is far from feature-parity with Pulumi Cloud.
+While SST offers their own monitoring solution (the SST Console), it is far from achieving feature-parity with Pulumi Cloud.

 ## Star rating summary